jayzheng98/Syslog-Graph/README.md

+# Notice
+**Now we've found some problems of our uploaded files, we will try to fix them before 2023.1.17**

 # Introduction
 This is actually a follow-up to "[Mapping-Sysmonlogs-to-ATTACK](https://github.com/jayzheng98/Mapping-Sysmonlogs-to-ATTACK)".
 After you obtain the `syslog.csv` through program in that repository, you can further convert those logs into a graph structure with relations through this program
  - *I've uploaded my dataset as* `syslog.rar` *, you could directly use it for an experiment, don't worry*